preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

-HTML/Script
+HTML/script
 ===========================================

-HTML/Script is a block you can use for various applications to add extra functionality or content to a page.
+HTML/script is a block you can use for various applications to add extra functionality or content to a page.
 One example is to add the code for a video, from YouTube, or some other source.

-Block Settings
+Block settings
 ***************
 The following settings are available for teh block: